trailofbits/dylint/cargo-dylint/README.md

 ### Workspace metadata

-A workspace can name the libraries it should be linted with in its `Cargo.toml` file.
-Specifically, a workspace's manifest can contain a TOML list under `workspace.metadata.dylint.libraries`.
+A workspace can name the libraries it should be linted with in its `Cargo.toml` or `dylint.toml` file.
+Specifically, either file can contain a TOML list under `workspace.metadata.dylint.libraries`.
 Each list entry must have the form of a Cargo `git` or `path` dependency, with the following differences:

 - There is no leading package name, i.e., no `package =`.
 - `path` entries can contain [glob] patterns, e.g., `*`.